 - Malnutrition, which can happen when your body doesn't absorb enough nutrients or when you don't eat and drink enough

 - Inflammation beyond your bowels.
-It can affect your eyes
+It can affect your eyes and many other organs

 When Is Crohn's More Likely to Progress?